hexojs/site/source/api/box.md

 ## Path Matching

 Box provides many ways for path matching.
-You can use a regular expression, a function or a pattern string like Express.
+You can use a regular expression, a function or an Express-style pattern string.
 For example:

 ``` plain
 posts/:id => posts/89